 Spinal decompression therapy can help with your herniated or bulging disc.
 This is a non-surgical treatment which can help care for your condition naturally.

 Call for a consultation (360) 260-6903.

 Hey, it’s Dr. Troy here, at Zenaptic Chiropractic.

 I want to talk about disc bulges or disc herniation in the spine.

-So, in between each vertebrae there are tiny shock absorbers, also known as the intervertebral disc.
-I look at them as sponges and inside of those sponges there is a jelly like substance.
-So, what can happen though is that jelly like substance that is inside, kind of like an egg yolk, would push out into the egg white and maybe crack the shell.
+So, in between each vertebra, there are tiny shock absorbers, also known as the intervertebral disc.
+I look at them as sponges and inside of those sponges, there is a jelly-like substance.
+So, what can happen though is that jelly-like substance that is inside, kind of like an egg yolk, would push out into the egg white and maybe crack the shell.
 That’s basically what a disc bulge or a disc herniation does.

 So, there is a rehab protocol that goes along with the decompression and we have found has been very, very successful in alleviating people’s pains, and really the key is getting their life back.
 So, if you are suffering, you’ve been looking at surgery, you maybe have had surgery, got shots, somebody has said “Hey you got bulging”, maybe you’re just going to do pain management, you’ve tried other forms of therapy, let’s see if spinal decompression, spinal traction is right for you.

 Schedule a consultation with us at our office (360) 260-6903.
-And what do you have to loose besides the pain that’s limiting your quality of life?
+And what do you have to lose besides the pain that’s limiting your quality of life?

 This is Dr. Troy at Zenaptic Chiropractic.